-Johnson to explore Brexit deal with Juncker over lunch of snails, salmon
+British PM 'cautious' ahead of Brexit talks with EU's Juncker

-LUXEMBOURG (Reuters) - British Prime Minister Boris Johnson will explore his chances of securing a Brexit deal over lunch with European Commission chief Jean-Claude Juncker on Monday, after weekend rhetoric from both suggested their positions remain far apart.
+LUXEMBOURG (Reuters) - British Prime Minister Boris Johnson was feeling “cautious” as he went into talks on a Brexit deal with European Commission chief Jean-Claude Juncker on Monday, as rhetoric from both men over the weekend suggested their positions remain far apart.

 With less than seven weeks until Britain is due to leave the European Union, Johnson has yet to reach an agreement with Brussels on how to manage the separation between the world’s fifth-largest economy and its biggest trading partner.

-He said on Sunday that he was still aiming for a deal before the Oct.
-31 divorce date and that the next few days would be key to whether he clinches it.
+He said on Sunday he was still aiming for a deal before the Oct.
+31 divorce date and that the next few days would be vital.

 “I believe passionately that we can do it, and I believe that such an agreement is in the interests not just of the UK but also of our European friends,” Johnson wrote in the Daily Telegraph newspaper.

-The future of the land border between EU member Ireland and the British province of Northern Ireland is the central issue of disagreement both between Johnson and the EU, and between Johnson and British lawmakers.
-Britain’s parliament three times rejected a deal negotiated by his predecessor, Theresa May, which included the so-called backstop mechanism to keep the seamless Irish border open.
+The future of the land border between EU member Ireland and the British province of Northern Ireland is the central issue of disagreement both between Johnson and the EU, and between him and British lawmakers.
+Britain’s parliament three times rejected a deal negotiated by his predecessor Theresa May which included the so-called backstop mechanism to keep the seamless Irish border open.

-Johnson will meet Juncker in Luxembourg on Monday to build his case for a revised deal that he hopes will be agreed at an EU leaders’ summit on Oct.
+Johnson told reporters he was feeling “cautious” as he went into a Luxembourg restaurant with Juncker, where he was expected to build his case for a revised deal that he hopes will be agreed at an EU leaders’ summit on Oct.
 17-18.

 A UK government source said the two leaders, who have not met since Johnson became prime minister in July, would dine on snails, salmon and cheese.

-A crowd of journalists gathered outside their expected meeting place, the Bouquet Garni restaurant - an 18th-century building of bare stone walls and low ceilings in the medieval heart of Luxembourg - which has snails and salmon on its 34 euro set-lunch menu.
+The website of the Bouquet Garni restaurant, an 18th-century building of bare stone walls and low ceilings in the medieval heart of Luxembourg, has snails and salmon on a 34-euro ($38) set-lunch menu.

-Brexit Minister Stephen Barclay and the EU’s Brexit negotiator Michel Barnier will also meet in Luxembourg on Monday.
+Britain’s Brexit minister, Stephen Barclay, and the EU’s Brexit negotiator, Michel Barnier, joined the lunch.

+About 20 Britons, mostly retirees resident in Luxembourg, held banners outside the restaurant to protest against Johnson.

+“Despite what he is saying about working flat out on a deal, he is determined that the UK leave the EU on the 31st of October without a deal and he doesn’t give a damn about the consequences for the country as a whole.
+Because he is not going to suffer,” said Sue Dunlop, 65, a retired translator at the Commission and European Parliament.
+“It is outrageous.”

 In an interview with Deutschlandfunk radio on Sunday, Juncker said there was no possibility of reopening the Withdrawal Agreement negotiated by May.